pdffiller/qless-php/README.md

 Recurring jobs also have priority, a configurable number of retries, and tags.
 These settings don't apply to the recurring jobs, but rather the jobs that they create.
-In the case where more than one interval passes before a worker tries to pop the job, more than one job is created.
+In the case where more than one interval passes before a worker tries to pop the job, **more than one job is created**.
 The thinking is that while it's completely client-managed, the state should not be dependent on how often workers are trying to pop jobs.

 ```php